jasondchambers/agileplanner/docs/README.md

 Each epic can be of the following type:

 - FRONTEND
 - BACKEND
 - QE
+- DEVOPS
 - DOCUMENTATION

 Epics that are of mixed types are not supported at this time.
 I need to figure out what that might look like.